Albert Camus 2018

 The Premi Mediterrani Albert Camus recognizes an important figure, whether one working in the field of reflection or artistic creation; this is done by examining their whole journey, and assessing the impact of their work and person on contemporary Mediterranean societies.

-In 2018, the jury has unanimously decided to grant the Trobades Albert Camus Award in this, its first edition, to Mona Hatoum, an artist born in Beirut to a Palestinian family and who has been living in the United Kingdom since 1975.
+In 2018, the jury has unanimously decided to grant the Premi Mediterrani Albert Camus Award in this, its first edition, to Mona Hatoum, an artist born in Beirut to a Palestinian family and who has been living in the United Kingdom since 1975.

 The international jury – comprising Moroccan writer Tahar Ben Jelloun; Juan Manuel Bonet, currently director of the Instituto Cervantes; professor of philosophy Victoria Camps; Josep Ramoneda, journalist and director of the European School of Humanities in Barcelona; and chair of the Society of Camusian studies Agnès Spiquel – unanimously selected Hatoum.

 Following the final deliberation, president of the jury Juan Manuel Bonet read out the result at a press conference held on 28th April 2018 in the cultural hall, Sala Polivalent Albert Camus.

 “Starting from a fertile and daring imaginary, Mona Hatoum works with everyday matters, transforming and reinventing them in a universe that captivates and makes us ask questions.
 She is Mediterranean, and being Mediterranean is a way of being in the world.
 Displacement and exile weave the web of a wounded and demanding memory.
 Her work, framed within the minimalist tradition, goes beyond that, pushing towards untamed poetry.
 Albert Camus, the rebel, defined himself, above all, else as an artist”.